sivabankapalli/dotnet-efcore-library-monorepo/README.md

 - Migrations managed via the shared library with context factory.
 - Idempotency supported out-of-the-box via `IdempotentRequests` table and `IdempotencyService`.

+## Local Development: Running PostgreSQL with Docker Compose

+For easy local testing, this repo provides a ready-to-go PostgreSQL database using Docker Compose.

+1. Start the DB:
+    ```bash
+    docker-compose up -d
+    ```
+2. Run migrations as needed.
+3. When finished:
+    ```bash
+    docker-compose down
+    ```

+_Default credentials are set in both `docker-compose.yml` and `appsettings.json`._

 ## License

 MIT